lordpaijo/iyanls/docs.md

 ---

 ### Include Files or Directories
-If you want to read other files or directories metadata outside or inside your current working directory, you can use the following command:
+If you want to read other files or directories' metadata outside or inside your current working directory, you can use the following command:

 ```bash
 $ iyanls [ -i | --include ] [pattern] [path]